Future Factory: Supercharging digital innovation in food and drink manufacturing

 By cementing food and drink’s position as advanced manufacturing, the government’s Industrial Strategy can work in partnership with a newly created Food & Drink Technology Task Force that will look to overcome some of the hurdles and promote the adoption of technology as the next phase of this work.

-Read about our press coverage
+Read our full press release